tim-br/nauths-site/posts/2024-05-17-simple_ts_generics.markdown

 npx tsc --init
 ```

-And you can replace the contents with this:
+And we can replace the contents with this:

 ``` json
 {